Why ‘Who Else But Us’ Is Worth Your Time

 Mistake #1: Forgetting the Entrance Key

-Players grab the first ID, rush off to explore, and hit a locked door they can’t pass.
-Always grab everything from that first corpse.
+Players grab the first ID, rush off to explore, and hit the sealed door they can’t pass without the key or Lockpick 3.

-Solution: The key is right there with ID #1.
-Don’t skip looting that body completely.
+Solution: The Skycutter Entrance Key is right there with ID #1.
+Don’t skip looting that first body completely.

 Mistake #2: Inadequate Combat Preparation

-Running in under-leveled or with wrong damage types turns the facility into a meat grinder.
+Running in under-leveled or without shock damage weapons turns the facility into a meat grinder.

-Solution: Stock up on shock/corrosive weapons and ammunition before entering.
+Solution: Stock up on shock and corrosive weapons before entering.
 This isn’t optional for efficient clearing.

-Grabbing the fourth ID and immediately getting shredded by the scripted ambush is common.
+Activating the elevator terminal on the sixth floor and immediately getting shredded by the scripted ambush is common.

 Mistake #6: Selling Thunderstruck Immediately

 Solution: Experiment with the weapon before deciding its fate.
-The shockwave mechanic is unique and powerful.
+The infinite shockwave mechanic is genuinely unique and valuable for melee builds.

 Advanced Tips & Optimization